ucldc/ingest_deploy/README.md

 This will add your public key to the ~/.ssh/authorized_keys for the ec2-user on the ingest front machine.

-Running a harvest
+Conducting a harvest
 ----------------

-### 1. Queue collections for harvest
+### 1. New harvest or re-harvest?

 Before initiating a harvest, you'll first need to confirm if the collection has previously been harvested -- or if it's a new collection:

 * Log into the <a href="https://registry.cdlib.org/admin/library_collection/collection/">Collection Registry</a> (admin interface) and look up the collection, to determine the key.
 For example, for <a href="https://registry.cdlib.org/admin/library_collection/collection/26189/">"Radiologic Imaging Lab collection"</a>, the key is "26189"
 * Query CouchDB using this URL syntax.
 Replace the key parameter with the key for the collection: `https://52.10.100.133/couchdb/ucldc/_design/all_provider_docs/_view/by_provider_name_count?key=%2226189%22`

-#### Re-harvest
-If you have results in the "value" parameter, then you'll be conducting a re-harvest.
+If you do not have results in the "value" parameter, then go to the next step of creating a harvest job.
+If you do have results in the "value" parameter, then you'll be conducting a re-harvest.
 You'll first need to remove the harvested records from CouchDB:

 * Log into majorTom.
 * Run this command, adding the key for the collection at the end: `python ~/code/harvester/scripts/delete_collection.py 23065`.
-* The proceed with the steps below for conducting a new harvest.
+* The proceed with the steps below for creating a new harvest job

-#### New harvest
-If you have zero results, then you'll be conducting a new harvest:
+### 2. Create a harvest job

-* <a href="https://registry.cdlib.org/admin/library_collection/collection/">Collection Registry</a> (admin interface) and look up the collection
+* Log into the <a href="https://registry.cdlib.org/admin/library_collection/collection/">Collection Registry</a> (admin interface) and look up the collection
 * Choose `Start harvest normal stage` from the `Action` drop-down.
 Note: "normal stage" is the current default.
 When you provision workers (see below), you can specify which queue(s) they will poll for jobs via the `rq_work_queues` parameter.
 The example given below sets the workers up to listen for jobs on `normal-stage` and `low-stage`, but you can change this if need be.
 * You should then get feedback message verifying that the collections have been queued.

 You can now begin to monitor the harvesting process through the <a href="https://52.10.100.133/rq/">RQ Dashboard</a> (admin interface).
 At this stage, you'll see the harvest job listed in the queue.

-### Harvest the collection through to CouchDB
+### 3. Harvest the collection through to CouchDB

 The following sections describe the process for harvesting collections through to CouchDB.
 This is done via the use of "transient" <a href="http://python-rq.org/">Redis Queue</a> (RQ) worker instances, which are created as needed and then deleted after use.
 Once the RQ workers have been created and provisioned, they will automatically look for jobs in the queue and run the full harvester code for those jobs.
 The end result is that CouchDB is updated.

 Note: to run these processes, you need to log onto the ingest front machine and then into the majorTom machine.
 Getting access to these machines is a one time setup step that Mark needs to walk you through.

-#### Create workers
+#### 3.1.
+Create workers

 * Log in to the majorTom machine.
 * To activate the virtualenv in ~/workers_local/, run: `. ~/workers_local/bin/activate`